-Based on 44 U.S. Code, 1964 ed., 300ff~(July~9,~1941,~ch.~284,~6,~55~Stat.~582).
+Based on 44 U.S. Code, 1964 ed., §300ff (July 9, 1941, ch.
+284, §6, 55 Stat.
+582).

 1984-Pub.
-L. 98-497 amended section generally, inserting "Except as otherwise provided by this chapter.".
+L. 98-497 amended section generally, inserting "Except as otherwise provided by this chapter,".

 Amendment by Pub.
-L. 98-497 effective Apr.
+L. $98{-}497$ effective Apr.
 1, 1985, see section 301 of Pub.
-L. 98-497, set out as a note under section 2102 of this title.
+L. $98{-}497,$ set out as a note under section 2102 of this title.

-§ 2304.
-Compensation of members; availability of trust funds for expenses of the Board the Board in the performance of their duties and the compensation of persons employed by the Board, shall be paid by the Archivist of the United States from trust funds available to the Board for this purpose.
+§2304.
+Compensation of members; availability of trust funds for expenses of the Board

+Compensation may not be paid to the members of the Board for their services as members.
+Costs incurred by the Board in carrying out its duties under this chapter, including the obligations necessarily incurred by the members of the Board in the performance of their duties and the compensation of persons employed by the Board, shall be paid by the Archivist of the United States from trust funds available to the Board for this purpose.
 The Board, by resolution, may authorize the transfer of funds (including the principal or interest of a gift or bequest) to the National Archives and Records Administration to be expended on an archival or records activity approved by the Board or to accomplish the purpose of a gift or bequest.